 - Use hand sanitizer with 60-95% alcohol if soap and water is unavailable

 - Don’t touch your mouth or face when out in public, and ideally wear a face mask

 - Avoid close contact with people who are coughing or sneezing (maintain social distancing)

-Studies of the virus show that it has a lipid envelope, meaning its outer layer is made up of fat.
+Studies of the virus show that it has a lipid bilayer, meaning its outer layer is made up of two fat membranes.
 Household soap is designed to dissolve fats, breaking them apart and making them water-soluble.
 This means that when the coronavirus SARS-CoV-2 comes into contact with soap and water, it breaks down, and the virus is effectively destroyed.

 You’ve probably seen a lot of recipes for DIY hand sanitizers available online since panic buying began, and many stores sold out.
 Most DIY recipes suggest combining 91% or 99% isopropyl alcohol (rubbing alcohol) with aloe vera gel.
 The alcohol provides the antimicrobial properties needed to protect you from the SARS-CoV-2 virus, while the gel prevents your hands from being dried out by the alcohol.